fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.Automation/v2.3.0/Get-AzureRmAutomationJobOutputRecord.md

 ```

 ### -Id
-Specifies the ID of a job output record for this cmdlet to retrieve.
+Specifies the ID of a job output record that this cmdlet gets.

 ```yaml
 Type: String